-I am not a big fan of structure, but I do love order.
-Chaos make me a little bit crazy - it provokes my introverted side just a bit too much.
 I am a minimalist with almost everything, but especially with words.
 Words have power but when overused the power becomes clutter.
 I am a master of decluttering text.
 I go straight for the meaning and push everything else aside.

 I like deadlines.